 So you’re feeling quite adventurous and you wanted to try something new with your hair.
 Changing your color is a great way to amp things up.
 However, as much as you love that color on your hair, you would hate it if it stains your beautiful sink and tub.

-You don’t have to change your plans about coloring your hair, you simply have to figure out how to prevent hair dye from staining the sink and tub.
+You don’t have to change your plans about coloring your hair, you simply have to figure out how to prevent hair dye from staining the bathtub and sink.
 We’re here to tell you all about that.

 And when you’ve already dyed your hair and stained the sink and tub, we’ll also go over how to remove that stain.

-How To Prevent Hair Dye From Staining The Sink And tub
+How To Prevent Hair Dye From Staining Tub and Bath

 Although the dye looks really nice on your hair, you don’t want it to stain your sink and your tub.
 You want to focus on what your awesome new hair color looks like, not on a giant mess you now have to clean up.

-Here are a few useful tips on what you can do to prevent that from happening.
+Here are a few useful tips on how to rinse out hair dye without staining tub.

 The first thing that you can do to prevent creating a mess in your bathroom is to properly prepare your workspace.
 The dyes are made of chemicals that could stain not only your sink and tub but everywhere around you.